stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (akumar30−stat6250):  Yes, using LABEL = option we can create new variable using SAS proc sql statement.
 * *Question (aalshehry−stat6250):* In SQL inquery, what is the substitue of proc means and proc freq?
 - Question (dlee117−stat6250): Even though PROC SQL requires less code (since it uses the select clause to combine the functions of the RETAIN and KEEP statements), when are the times when you want to use PROC SQL and when are the times you would want to use the regular DATA step?
+- Question (kveng−stat6250): What happens if we don't sepecify the program to quit at the end?